miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 Yes!
 Since we want the thickness to be preserved, we can do a switcheroo.
 But we also want the pointiness not to grow to infinity.
-So we add another vertex and another face!
+So, we add another vertex and another face!

 {{<figure src="/sspl/luz-joint.svg" width=300vp class="svg">}}